Call Peter Now, 714-430-0035, You’ll Be Glad You Did!

 Driver Other Car Coverage

 – Unlike your personal auto insurance policy, business auto insurance does not cover you when you drive vehicles not owned by the business or listed on the business auto insurance policy.
-If you are a business owner and have your personal use vehicle insured on your business auto policy and don’t have personal auto insurance, you need to add DOC Broad Form coverage to your business auto policy.
-With DOC you are then covered if you drive a vehicle not covered or listed on you business auto policy, such as a friend or relatives vehicle.
+Suppose you are a business owner, have your personal use vehicle insured on your business auto policy, and don’t have private auto insurance.
+In that case, you need to add DOC Broad Form coverage to your business auto policy.
+With DOC, you have limited insurance if you drive a vehicle not covered or listed on your business auto policy, such as a friend or relative’s vehicle.

 Trailer Interchange Liability

 – Insurance coverage for truckers who often trade trailers under an agreement that makes them responsible for any damage to a trailer in their care or custody.
 It covers the insured’s liability for damage to a trailer not belonging to the insured.

 – If you transport chemicals, paints, or other solvents, your auto policy does not provide coverage for spilling these chemicals even in the event of an auto accident.
 Most policies will only pay pollution clean-up costs for chemicals and fluids used as part of the vehicle’s engine—oil, gas, transmission fluid, etc. If you were hauling a few cans of paint and were involved in an accident and the paint spilled into a waterway, there would be no coverage for contamination clean-up.
 You would need to buy a separate pollution policy to cover this exposure.